Unlock More Content Like This With a Footballguys Premium Subscription

 Nigel Eccles, Co-Founder, FanDuel

-The Coronavirus recently forced sports to adopt unique measures to produce a playing season.
-While there's still potential for a positive test to sideline a player for at least three weeks, and there’s no way of projecting how many positive cases occur during the NFL season, there are also compelling factors beyond illness that create a demand for this feature: Late-week injuries, suspensions, and coaching decisions with personnel.
+For a couple of years, the Coronavirus forced sports to adopt unique measures to produce a playing season.
+While there's still potential for a positive test to sideline a player for at least three weeks, and there's no way of projecting how many positive cases will occur during the NFL season, there are also compelling factors beyond illness that create a demand for this feature: Late-week injuries, suspensions, and coaching decisions with personnel.

-We developed this feature to give you resources that will help you weather the potential loss of players.
+We developed this feature to give you resources to help weather the potential loss of players.

-I won't be updating this piece over the weekend, but you'll get the goods on players worth consideration, and based on the past last two years, this column offered a lot of quality short-term and long-term options — many of them as preemptive picks:
+I won't be updating this piece over the weekend, but you'll get the goods on players worth consideration, and based on the past three years, this column offered a lot of quality short-term and long-term options — many of them as preemptive picks:

 - Khalil Herbert